-Do's and Don'ts for Sending an Anxious Child Off to Summer Camp
+Stress-Free Tips for Sending an Anxious Child to Summer Campby Eileen Bailey Health Writer

 For some children, homesickness lasts about 5 minutes.
 Once they meet the other children and find activities they enjoy, they are off and running.
 While they may miss Mom and Dad and think about home, they can put aside feelings of homesickness and relish the summer camp experience.
 For other children, however, separation anxiety gets in the way.
 Their anxiousness and homesickness take over, preventing them from having fun.
 Some may develop panic attacks or physical symptoms like headaches or stomach aches.
 For these children, summer camp isn't fun...it is a nightmare.